-The Program Coordinator Sr. will inform you of the procedures she will need you to follow so she can process your reference letters in a timely manner.
-You'll need to give her a list of names, addresses, and deadlines in an Excel file.
-She will provide you with a template on how to setup your data.
+The Program Coordinator will inform you of the procedures that you need to follow so they can process your reference letters in a timely manner.
+You'll need to give them a list of names, addresses, and deadlines in an Excel file.
+They will provide you with a template on how to set up your data.
+Because many employers are doing everything on-line, faculty often will be solicited directly and then asked to upload their letters from their computer.
+If there is something special or peculiar about a job, please be in contact with your letter writers so that they can edit their letter accordingly.

-Sociology will cover the postage costs for academic job applications.
+Sociology has covered the postage costs for academic job applications.
 The applications are mailed by the school through regular USPS mail.
-Be aware you cannot be reimbursed by sociology if you choose to express mail your admission packets.
-If you choose to do so, it will be at your own expense.
+If you choose to express mail your applications, Sociology cannot reimburse you - that would be at your own expense.
+Today, however, most employers solicit materials online which makes things much easier.